- 20 Sep 2023

 Airtable is based in the United States so our prices and the amounts on your invoice are in USD.
 Currency conversions are handled by our payment processor, Stripe.
 Here is some information about how Stripe handles them.

 Airtable defaults to downgrading workspaces at the end of the current billing period rather than immediately when the customer changes the billing plan to Free.
 But users can reactivate their workspace at any time during the pending downgrade changes period.

 A workspace's plan will renew on the same day of the month that it was upgraded (or a day later, if this falls on a weekend).
 To know what day to set your downgrade reminder, simply go to the workspace's settings page and look at your last invoice.
 (A link to the invoice would also have been emailed to you, as an owner on the workspace.)

 It's only possible to upgrade your workspace and pay for Airtable with a credit card.
-We do offer an invoice payment option for Enterprise accounts.
-Click here if you are interested in learning more about Airtable Enterprise.
+We do offer an invoice payment option for Enterprise Scale and sales team-managed Business accounts.
+Click here if you are interested in learning more about Airtable Business or Enterprise Scale.

 For our self-serve plans, Airtable accepts all major credit cards (e.g. Visa, Mastercard, American Express, Discover, Diner's Club, and JCB).

 Please make sure you’re credit card information is up-to-date (e.g. expiration date and CVV code) and that you're entering your credit card number without dashes or spaces.

 If your credit card is still not processing, you may need to follow up with your bank to see if there are any issues on their end.

 If you’re still having issues, please contact our Support team.